squirmsound/git-process/git-branching-model.md

 Some would call this the `release candidate`

-We have to be very strict with this, so that theoretically, our pipeline scripts will automatically build and roll-out our software to our production servers everytime there was a commit on master.
+We have to be very strict with this, so that theoretically, our pipeline scripts will automatically build and roll-out our software to our production servers every time there was a commit on master.

 ## Supporting branches